The Way Era (1880-1936)

 Aristocrat By Day – Gypsy By Night: The Strange Case of Arthur Way

-Exactly how Way’s life was funded is not obvious but it is clear that he had considerable family wealth and various investments, probably closely tied up in the Smyth’s businesses.
+Exactly how Way’s life was funded is not obvious but it is clear that he had considerable family wealth and various investments, probably closely tied up in the Smyth’s businesses and directly derived from the Ashton Court estate.
 The census data seems to bear this out – with entries simply saying “private means” or “income from dividends”, a position mirrored by at least three other Leigh Woods residents at that time.
+Many years ago, it was suggested by a local historian (Dr Michael Marston, church warden at St Mary’s) that A E G Way had been involved in African gold mines, though this is yet to be substantiated.
+It would certainly explain the largesse with which the Ways were able to live for the best part of half a century.

 One of the only pictures we have of Arthur E G Way from this time shows his on a shoot with Greville Smyth and – amongst other people – the celebrated imperial war hero, General Sir Redvers Buller VC.
 He appears in many of the Ashton Court photographs from the period, most of which are offline and can be found in the council’s archives.

-According to the Journal of the Gypsy Lore Society (of which Way was a member), Arthur Way was deeply interested in English gypsy and Romani culture, and took to spending time with gypsies, and was close friends with many groups.
+According to Henry J Francis, of the Journal of the Gypsy Lore Society (Way was a member of the Society), Arthur Way was deeply interested in English gypsy and Romani culture, and took to spending time with gypsies, and was close friends with many groups.

 According to Patricia T. O’Conner and Stewart Kellerman, the earliest Oxford English Dictionary citation of the term “nark” to mean a policeman comes from this book: